OkayHQ/ee-handbook/content/en/getting-started/what-is.md

 - **Computer science relies on symbolic representations.** The number of symbols used to describe a complex algorithm bears little correlation to the value it creates.
 - **Software engineering is a social activity** involving many engineers and teams.
 Human beings don’t like being measured as if they were widgets in a factory, and employers are not in a position to ignore these feelings because of the general penury of software engineers.

-As former engineers ourselves, we also think it is ethically wrong to try and measure the output of engineers in this way.
+As former engineers ourselves, we also think it is counter-productive to try and measure the output of engineers in this way.

 ## Focusing on inputs
 This difficulty has led some engineering leaders to give up on trying to understand productivity: